A portmanteau test for multivariate non-stationary functional time series with an increasing number of lags: Test for white noise in multivariate locally stationary functional time series

 the estimate of $2|\bs \Gamma_k(t,u)|_F^2$ is defined by $ \mathrm{tr}\{\widehat{\mf G}_{k}(t,u)\} , $ where

 where $\mathbb L_i = \{l: M_n < |l-i| \leq s_n\}$ and $\mf 1(\cdot)$ is the indicator function.
 Note that

-is the Nadaraya-Watson estimator of $\bs \Gamma_k(t,\cdot)$ and that the set $\mathbb L_i $ is used to control the amount of dependence after multiplying the two sums in \eqref{eq:hatgamma}.
-In particular, an appropriate choice of $M_n \to \infty $ guarantees that the fourth-order cumulants are negligible; see Lemma \ref{lm:4th} in the appendix for more details.
+is the Nadaraya-Watson estimator of $\bs \Gamma_k(t,\cdot)$ and that the set $\mathbb L_i $ is used to control the amount of dependence after multiplying the two sums in \eqref{eq:hatgamma}. \HDB{Note that the kernel is only a function of $t$, since our method does not depend on pre-smoothing, and treats each function as an element.} In particular, an appropriate choice of $M_n \to \infty $ guarantees that the fourth-order cumulants are negligible; see Lemma \ref{lm:4th} in the appendix for more details.
 Then, the null hypothesis is rejected for large values of the statistic in \eqref{eq:estimator}.

 In order to obtain critical values we will develop a difference-based block multiplier bootstrap, which is based on a Gaussian approximation result.
 In the following remark, we indicate why the derivation of results of this type is extremely challenging.